erschroeder/CS201Project/README.md

 	makefile
 	movieBST.c
 	movieBST.h
+2. Open the terminal on your computer
+	2a.
+If you are in Windows, you will need to navigate to the terminal for the Windows subsystem, by typing 'bash' 2a.a If you don't have the Linux Subsystem installed 2a.a.1 Open Powershell as an Administrator
+			2a.a.2 Run "Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux"
+			2a.a.3 Restart when prompted
-2. Enter the terminal on your computer and navigate to the folder where you saved the above files
+3. Navigate to the folder where you saved the above files
-3. Enter 'wget https://datasets.imdbws.com/title.basics.tsv.gz' to download the most updated version of the database
+4. Enter 'wget https://datasets.imdbws.com/title.basics.tsv.gz' to download the most updated version of the database
-4. Go into file explorer, and right-click on the title.basics.tsv.gz file
+5. Go into file explorer, and right-click on the title.basics.tsv.gz file
-5. Unzip that file (if you are on windows, you will have to use 7zip)
+6. Unzip that file (if you are on windows, you will have to use 7zip)
-6. Navigate into that folder
+7. Navigate into that folder
-7. Take the data file in there and move it to where you saved the above programs
+8. Take the data file in there and move it to where you saved the above programs
-8. Back in the terminal, enter 'grep "movie" data.tsv > movie_records
+9. Back in the terminal, enter 'grep "movie" data.tsv > movie_records

 # Running the program
 1. Open the terminal
 	1a.
-If you are in Windows, you will need to navigate to the terminal for the Windows subsystem, by typing 'bash'
+If you are in Windows, you will need to navigate to the terminal for the Windows subsystem, by typing 'bash' 1a.a If you don't have the Linux Subsystem installed 1a.a.1 Open Powershell as an Administrator
+			1a.a.2 Run "Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux"
+			1a.a.3 Restart when prompted
 2. Navigate to the folder holding the programs
 3. Enter 'collection'
 4. Enter a user